 Promoter – enhancer interactions are vitally important for gene regulation and their disruption may lead to pronounced developmental abnormalities (Epstein, 2009).
 As ESCs and NECs are cell types that reflect early stages of human development, our findings will likely provide insights into the mechanisms that influence cell fate decisions in the human embryo.
-The high-resolution view of the promoter-interaction landscape in pluripotent and early lineage-committed cells presented here, therefore, provides a stepping stone to understanding the logic of gene regulation and its aberrations during human embryogenesis.
+The high-resolution resource of the promoter-interaction landscape in pluripotent and early lineage-committed cells presented here, therefore, provides a stepping stone to understanding the logic of gene regulation and its aberrations during human embryogenesis.

 Materials and methods